The Peanuts Movie: Music and soundtrack

 In October 2014, it was announced that Christophe Beck would score the film.
 Beck stated, "With the Peanuts movies, I grew up on those specials from the '60s and '70s, that, of course, rerun to this day.
 I'm very fond of all that Vince Guaraldi music, so what we did was try to find spots in the film where we could sort of touch down and remind people who were watching the film that it's still a Peanuts movie, and there's still a place for that music in the film.
 There's a bunch of spots where we quote the Guaraldi music, or we actually re-record his pieces quite faithfully."
 He also added that the score would be more orchestral than Guaraldi's previous scores, which were mainly a small jazz combo.
 Jazz pianist David Benoit contributed to Beck's score.

 On July 28, 2015, it was announced that Meghan Trainor would write and perform a song for the film, entitled "Better When I'm Dancin'".
 Epic Records released the soundtrack album on October 23, 2015.
 The 20-track album features Trainor's "Better When I'm Dancin", Flo Rida's "That's What I Like" featuring Fitz, "Linus and Lucy", "Skating" and "Christmas Time Is Here" by Vince Guaraldi, from the A Charlie Brown Christmas album, and 15 tracks of Beck's original score for the film.
 An exclusive edition of the soundtrack released at Target features a second Trainor track, "Good to Be Alive".
 The Japanese edition of the soundtrack includes "Good to Be Alive" and three more tracks from Beck's score.
 The Japan version of the movie also uses Japanese singer-songwriter Ayaka's "A Song For You" for the trailer and the ending instead of Trainor's, but it was released as a single and did not appear on the Japanese edition of the soundtrack album.

 Release

 Premiere and theatrical release

 The Peanuts Movie held its premiere in New York City on November 1, 2015, and was released on November 6, 2015, in the United States on 3,897 screens.
 The release commemorates the 65th anniversary of the comic strip and the 50th anniversary of the TV special A Charlie Brown Christmas.
-The film was originally scheduled for November 25, 2015, and in November 2012 was rescheduled to November 6, 2015.
-The film was released as Snoopy and Charlie Brown: The Peanuts Movie in United Kingdom on December 18, 2015.
+The film was originally scheduled for November 25, 2015, but in November 2012, it was rescheduled to November 6, 2015.
+The film was released as Snoopy and Charlie Brown: The Peanuts Movie in the United Kingdom on December 21, 2015.
 The Australian release date was supposed to be December 21, 2015 but was postponed to January 8, 2016.